simonmichael/hledger/hledger/hledger.m4.md

 ### all: query
 **`all:'QUERYEXPR'`**\
-Like `expr:`, but when used with transaction-oriented commands like `print`, it matches the transaction only if all postings are matched by all of QUERYEXPR.\
+Like `expr:`, but when used with transaction-oriented commands like `print`, it matches the transaction only if all postings are matched by all of QUERYEXPR (and there is at least one posting).\
 So, `hledger print all:'cash and amt:0'`
 means "show transactions where all postings involve a cash account and have a zero amount".\
 Or, `hledger print all:'cash or checking'`